Coquimbo Region: History

-Geography and ecology
+Geography

 The Coquimbo Region forms the narrowest part of Chile and is one of the most mountainous areas in the country, as the Andes range lies closer to the sea here than in other regions.
 The region is home to diverse marine and terrestrial species.
 Upwelling along the coast fosters high marine productivity, contributing to a rich ecosystem.

 In the southern mountainous areas, the endangered Chilean Wine Palm (Jubaea chilensis) can be found.
 Its habitat is under threat from human activities, such as population growth and deforestation for agriculture and urban expansion.

 The Elqui Valley, known for its clear skies, is home to numerous astronomical observatories.
 Additionally, the Puclaro Dam, a 640-meter-long structure, contains a reservoir that holds 4.63 million cubic meters of water for agricultural irrigation along the Elqui River.